huggingface/transformers/docs/source/model_summary.rst

 <https://arxiv.org/abs/1910.13461>`_, Mike Lewis et al.

 Sequence-to-sequence model with an encoder and a decoder.
 Encoder is fed a corrupted version of the tokens, decoder is fed the original tokens (but has a mask to hide the future words like a regular transformers decoder).
-For the encoder , on the pretraining tasks, a composition of the following transformations are applied:
+A composition of the following transformations are applied on the pretraining tasks for the encoder:

   * mask random tokens (like in BERT)
   * delete random tokens